analysiscenter/radio/docs/source/intro/pipelines.rst

     (ctset >> pipeline).run(BATCH_SIZE=12)

-Alternatively, you can choose to save dataset of crops on disk and get back to training a net on it later:
+Alternatively, you can choose to save dataset of crops on disk and get back to training a network on it later:

 .. code-block:: python